alen-omarbayev/Web-Dev-Project/README.md

 Welcome to our WebSite!!!
 This WebSite was created for Web-Dev discipline in KBTU Group Members:
-Omarbayev Alen
+Omarbayev Alen,
-Askarbek Zhangirkhan
+Askarbek Zhangirkhan,
-Sekenova Balym
+Sekenova Balym.
 Description:
-Something..
+Our website is an automotive marketplace that allows users to buy, sell and find cars by various parameters.